NUKnightLab/juxtapose/README.md

 #JuxtaposeJS keyboard accessibility fork

 JuxtaposeJS is a simple open source tool for creating before/after image sliders.
-I have created a fork to add keyboard accessibility to the sliders:
+Check out the project's <a href="https://github.com/NUKnightLab/juxtapose">main repository</a> for more information on this tool.
+I am working on a fork to add keyboard accessibility to the sliders.

+##Main changes

 It applies the role of <code>slider</code> to <code>div.jx-controller</code>, gives tabindices to the components of the slider that should receive keyboard focus, and applies the following WAI-ARIA roles to the slider: